 The Student Handbook presents ASU's vision, mission, and core values.
 It also includes essential information that all students need to understand from when they first enrol at ASU, either as Bachelor or Master's Degree students, to graduation and beyond.
 The selected student-related information includes mainly: regulations, by-laws, procedures, and, academic and administrative policies.
-It also contains useful information that the student might need to refer to when/ if required, including student resources and student support services.
-The Appendix section contains organisational structure charts and the University Calendar 2020/2021.
+It also contains useful information that the student might need to refer to when/ if required, including student resources, student support services, and the organizational structure.